Thursday, February 25, 2021

 [1] Carson Pirie Scott & Co.

-(1854 -2007).
+(1854─2007).
 The chain began in 1854 when Scotsmen Samuel Carson and John Pirie first clerked in Murray's dry goods store in Peru, Illinois - then opened their own store in LaSalle, Illinois, followed by one in Amboy, Illinois.
 The Great Chicago Fire destroyed 60% of the store's stock in 1871.
 John Edwin Scott operated a dry goods store in Ottawa, Illinois.
-He later moved up to Chicago and became the first partner of Samuel Carson and John T. Pirie in the ownership of a dry goods store, which became known as Carson Pirie Scott & Co.
+He later moved up to Chicago and became the first partner of Samuel Carson and John T. Pirie in the owner-owned store, which was owned by Pirie Scott & Co.

 In 1989, Carson Pirie Scott & Co. was acquired by P.A.
 Bergner & Co. (founded in Peoria), who operated the Bergner's, Charles V. Weise, Myers Brothers, and Boston Store chains.
 In 1991, P.A.
 Bergner & Co. filed for Chapter 11 bankruptcy; upon emerging from bankruptcy in 1993, it became a NASDAQ publicly traded company, changing its operating name to Carson Pirie Scott & Co.
 One year later, the company commenced trading on the NYSE under the CRP symbol.